Data Processing Addendum for AI Narrator, Inc. Services

 Each Party shall maintain the records of all of their Processing activities ("Records of Processing"), as mandated under Data Protection Laws.
 The Records of Processing shall contain purposes of the Processing, categories of Personal Data being processed, sources of Personal Data, recipients of Personal Data, legal basis for the Processing activities, Personal Data retention periods resulting from the purposes of the Processing or from legal obligations, possible sharing of the Personal Data between the Parties, or the Personal Data remote access/availability by another Party or by a third party.

-The Parties agree that Article 5 of this DPA applies to any Processing of Personal Data which is carried out by the Company, acting as Processor on behalf of the Customer, acting as the Controller in regards to the Processing operation(s) as set forth in Appendix 1.
+The Parties agree that Appendix 2 to this DPA applies to any Processing of Personal Data which is carried out by the Company, acting as Processor on behalf of the Customer, acting as the Controller in regards to the Processing operation(s) as set forth in Appendix 1.